umdenes100/ML4ALL/README.md

 11. Enter name and section
 12. Jupyter Notebook should start at unique mount point
       1. Will automatically create this mount point if does not previously exist.
 Otherwise, will go to existing one of same name.
+13. p: `dlinano`
-13. Select an activity and begin!
+14. Select an activity and begin!
-14. If disconnected, do the same steps, including same name/section in step 11, to get to the same mount point
+15. If disconnected, do the same steps, including same name/section in step 11, to get to the same mount point

 # Other Notes
 To update Jetsons: